TheMarex/ba-thesis/text/5_stabilizer.md

 The torque around the $y$-Axis depends on the direction of the total torque $\tau_{0y}'$.
 If the total torque acts in clockwise direction (negative sign), we can assume it will only be applied to the left foot.
-If the torque acts in anti-clockwise direction (positive sign), we assumte it will only be applied to the right foot.
+If the torque acts in anti-clockwise direction (positive sign), we assume it will only be applied to the right foot.

 \begin{equation} \label{eq:torque-right-x}
 \tau^{d'}_{Ry} = \left\{